dgrantpete/DySWAPS/README.md

 ### Getting Started

 Below is a list of the main objects which are available in the `dyswaps` package, along with a brief description of their functionality.
-For more detailed information, I'm currently working on providing more detailed docstrings for each object and function.
+I'm currently working on adding clearer documentation/docstrings and examples for the future.

 *If you prefer to learn by example, you can look at the `solve_daily_wordle.py` script in the root directory of this repository to see basic usage (this file simply solves the daily Wordle puzzle at the [NYT website](https://www.nytimes.com/games/wordle/index.html)).*

-* `Feedback`: An `enum` which contains the possible letter feedbacks from the game. `Feedback.EMPTY` is not valid in most contexts, but represents a square which does not yet have a letter in it.
+* `Feedback`: An `enum` which contains the possible letter feedbacks from the game. `Feedback.EMPTY` is not valid in most contexts and represents a square which does not yet have a letter in it.

     ```python
     from dyswaps import Feedback

-    feedbacks = [Feedback.CORRECT, Feedback.PRESENT, Feedback.ABSENT, Feedback.EMPTY]

     color_to_feedback = {
         "green": Feedback.CORRECT,